jbryan-76/dido.net/README.md

 See the [Mediator Configuration](Dido/Configurations/MediatorConfiguration.cs) class for more information about configuring a Mediator Server.

 # Security
-Communications between the application and a Runner or Mediator instance is encrypted using SSL certificates and .NET SslStreams.
+Communications between the application and a Runner or Mediator instance are encrypted using SSL certificates and .NET SslStreams.
 Either self-signed or CA-issued certificates can be used, and several options are available in the respective Runner and Mediator configurations to select and use a certificate.

 *Note: robust certificate generation and management and security best-practices are beyond the scope of this document.*

-Since Runners necessarily load and execute assemblies transferred from the host application and its environment, the Runner environment should not be considered "secure" if multiple applications from different actors are using the same Runner; In principle, the entire Runner environment is available to any code running in a Runner, including assemblies from other applications.
+Since Runners necessarily load and execute assemblies transferred from the host application and its environment, the Runner environment should not be considered "secure" if multiple applications from different actors are using the same Runner; In principle, the entire Runner environment is exposed to any code running in a Runner, including assemblies from other applications.
 However, the [Runner Configuration](#runner-configuration) supports options for encrypting on-disk cached assemblies to minimize casual introspection of potentially proprietary bytecode for Runners running potentially hostile application code.
 Containerized runners or dedicated environments can be used if additional isolation and security is required.

 *Note: robust security and virtualization best-practices are beyond the scope of this document.*